Risky Business – Part 1

 Technology can do much of the heavy lifting for managers who are hoping to discern the path to profitability through the jungle of risk.
 We will explore several ways in which risk can be effectively managed through technology in the next several articles in this series.

 We will start with the annual ritual that we all love to hate, planning and budgeting.
 Next we will move to the front office and look at how equipping sales reps with the right configuration and estimating tools can eliminate costly specials and facilitate great new products for your enterprise.
-Finally, we will wrap up the series by looking at Supply Chain Management and execution.
+Finally, we will wrap up the series by looking at

 So, be on the lookout for our planning and budgeting segment.
 We look forward to sharing with you how this annual rite can help to insulate your company from future risk!